 3) My photo shows me standing behind a lectern, as I stood during various student council activities.
 I am not smiling.
 The words beside the photo, written by a kind classmate: “Roger works hard and achieves what he wants.
 As student council president and student leader, he offers courageous and highly respected opinions....”
 My own words: “I view the future with apprehension and hope: apprehension that I may not measure up to stiff competition; hope that I shall.”
 Today, I read the self-doubt and fear in those words, and I see that back then I had, in truth, little hope.

 4) The photo of the school office staff includes my mother, Elaine Rawlings, seated at her desk.
 She is identified as Mr. Gardner’s secretary.
 The door through which she often — and I occasionally — entered Mr. Gardner's private office is just out of the frame.

 5) The photo of the school’s science teachers includes Mr. Gardner and Hertha Karl.
 “Biology and earth science are taught by Mrs. Karl and Mr. Gardner.
 Mr. Gardner also teaches physiology to the 7th and 8th grades.”

-6) A photo near the end of the yearbook shows the senior class sitting in a circle.
+6) A photo near the end of the yearbook (see the reproduction shown previously) depicts the senior class sitting in a circle.
 Also present are a science teacher, a math teacher, an English teacher, and Mr. Gardner.
 The caption says, in part: “Each week the seniors and several members of the faculty meet to discuss a topic of interest ...
 The first part of the year has been spent in a reassessment of technology, as viewed by Friedrich Georg Juenger in his book, THE FAILURE OF TECHNOLOGY.”